cdavieira/rustv/doc/notes/gdbstub.md

 NOTES AFTER READING THE GDB OFICIAL DOCS

-Chapter 20 talks about the gdb remote server and gdbstubs
+Chapter 20 (P. 315) talks about the gdb remote server and gdbstubs

 the host -> the program running gdb (my x86-64 computer in this case), which controls the execution state of the program running remotely through the